 This course prepares the student to understand the therapeutic use of prescription and nonprescription medications for prevention, diagnosis, and treatment of diseases affecting each of the following physiologic systems of the human body: Nervous, Endocrine, Skeletal Muscular, Cardiovascular, Respiratory, Gastrointestinal Genitourinary, Reproductive, Immune Special Senses, Dermatologic, Hematologic and specialized areas, as applicable.
 The student will also learn how to assist the pharmacist in preparing, storing and distributing investigational drug products.
 Students are prepared to follow established protocols for recording the preparation and distribution of these products, as well as protocols for investigational drug product storage.
+Course content prepares the student to understand pro and cons of homeopathic drugs.
 [Prerequisite: PHT 102, Pharmaceutical Computer Systems and Applications]